refinery-platform/django_docker_engine/README.rst

 Usage: Launching Containers
 -------

-``DockerContainerSpec`` exposes a subset of Docker functionality so your application can easily launch containers as needed.
+``DockerContainerSpec`` exposes a subset of Docker functionality so your application can launch containers as needed.
 This is under active development and for now the best demonstrations of the functionality are in the test suite, but here's a basic example::